Love & Mercy (film): Plot

 The film alternates between the 1960s and the 1980s.
 The early timeline begins with a young Brian Wilson suffering a panic attack on an airplane.
 After recovering, Brian convinces his brothers Carl and Dennis to let him quit touring with the Beach Boys and instead focus on composition and studio work.
 Despite his father and his cousin Mike Love's criticisms regarding the lyrics and production, Brian completes the Pet Sounds album.
 It is a critical hit, but sales are underwhelming.
 LSD is supplied to Wilson by a coterie of hippies who praise him as a "genius", and his mental health subsequently worsens, beginning to hallucinate voices.
 After the success of a new single, "Good Vibrations", he fails to complete the album Smile, his would-be masterpiece.
-As Wilson's bandmates are left to finish a simplified version of the album, now titled Smiley Smile, he learns that his father has sold the publishing rights to the Beach Boys' songs without their consent.
+As Wilson's bandmates are left to finish a simplified version of the album, now titled Smiley Smile, he learns that his father has sold the publishing rights to the Beach Boys' songs without their permission.
 This timeline ends with Wilson apathetic and detached from life.

 In the 1980s, an older and heavily medicated Brian Wilson meets Melinda Ledbetter, a Cadillac saleswoman.
 She begins a relationship with him, but is disturbed by the controlling influence Wilson's therapist and legal guardian Dr. Eugene Landy has over Wilson's life.
 Eventually, she disengages from the relationship, but not before, with help from Wilson's housekeeper Gloria Ramos, providing evidence to Wilson's family that Landy has been made a beneficiary in his will.
 This leads to a restraining order being taken out to prevent Landy from seeing Wilson, who begins a new and more appropriate course of treatment.
 A few years later, Wilson bumps into Ledbetter again while walking across an intersection.
 They eventually marry, and Wilson completes Smile as his own solo album.